AV-98-Ingram/LeetCodeSolutions/Readme.md

 **12-Integer_to_roman**
 - extract digits from an integer and use of List

+**13-Roman_to_integer**
+- easy, simply do a scan with look ahead at special cases.

+**14-Longest_common_prefix**
+- easy

+**15-3Sum**
+- dividing numbers to non-negative and negative groups
+- finding the one in one group that can cancel the sum of two numbers in the other group
+- (0, 0, 0) needs special handling as all numbers are from the same group

 **274-H_Index**
 - "For each number i, how many publications having at least i citations?"
 - Answering the question above takes O(n) with saving previous results.